Commonjava/indy/dev/arch.md

 * Service Bindings
 * UIs

 These are the categories we'll discuss below in greater detail.
 However, if you've looked at the project directory structure, you'll notice other directories and project modules (POMs).
-Going beyond the architecture itself, AProx also contains the following additional types of project modules:
+Going beyond the architecture itself, Indy also contains the following additional types of project modules:

 * Embedders
 * Deployments